dart-lang/site-www/src/_guides/language/analysis-options.md

 ## Enabling linter rules

-One of the plugins to the analysis server is a code linter.
+The analyzer package also provides a code linter.
 A [wide variety](http://dart-lang.github.io/linter/lints/)
 of linter rules are available.
 Linters tend to be non-denominational&mdash;rules don't have to agree with each other.
-For example, some rules are more appropriate for library packages and other rules are designed for Flutter apps.
+For example, some rules are more appropriate for library packages and others are designed for Flutter apps.
 Note that some of the linter rules don't play well with strong mode.
 Linter rules can have a false positive, unlike a static analyzer.

-To enable a linter rule, add `linter:` to the analysis options file, followed by `rule:`.
+To enable a linter rule, add `linter:` to the analysis options file, followed by `rules:`.
 On subsequent lines, specify the rules that you want to apply, prefixed with a dash.
 For example: